BsNoSi/yellow-extension-cmail/README.md

 ### Cleanup older versions

-1. Previous versions installed »cmail…«-files into "media" folder.
+Previous versions installed »cmail…«-files into "media" folder.
 These files are obsolete.
 Please delete them.
-2. Previous versions installed the translation in a single "cmail.txt" file.
-Please detlet it.

 ## Setup

+Annoyed by the SPAM flood in your mailbox, you can use a special email address with keywords in the subject for filtering your mailbox.
+Spammers can hardly take this into account, so it is easy to filter unwanted mail to this address.
+This extension sets the adjustable standard.

-You have to configure the plugin to your needs.
-After install open the `system/extensions/cmail-[lng].txt` files and edit the entries with »domain.tld« as placeholder for your website / e-mail adress.
+You have to configure the extension to your needs.
+After install open the `system/extensions/cmail.txt` files and edit all entries with »domain.tld« (placeholder for your website / e-mail adress).

 You may alter the texts to your needs.
 Linefeeds in e-mail text are created with »\n«.
-For text of the information page you may use `<br/>`.
+For text of the information page you have to use `<br/>`.
+You have to place the whole text in one line.

-Note: Linefeeds in body  may be removed  by some e-mail clients using only plain text.
+Note: Linefeeds in e-mail body  may be ignored  by some e-mail clients using only plain text.

-Delete unnecessary languages or add required by copying/translating an existing language block and setting the respective language identifier.

 ## Usage